dhl/blake2b-solidity/README.md

 ## Motivation

-Our contribution is to provide the most efficient and feature-complete BLAKE2b implementation for the Ethereum Virtual Machine (EVM) to support interoperability with other cryptographic and Proof-of-Work (PoW) algorithms verification.
+The primary goal of this project is to provide the most efficient and feature-complete BLAKE2b implementation for the Ethereum Virtual Machine (EVM) to support interoperability with other cryptographic applications and Proof-of-Work (PoW) algorithms.

-BLAKE2b is known for its speed, security, and simplicity.
+BLAKE2b is renowned for its speed, security, and simplicity.
 Notable applications of BLAKE2b in blockchain include:

 * [Zcash](https://z.cash): A privacy-focused blockchain that uses BLAKE2b for its Equihash proof-of-work algorithm.
 * [IPFS](https://ipfs.tech): A decentralized file storage system that uses BLAKE2b for content addressing.

-Unfortunately, the lack of full native support for BLAKE2b in the Ethereum Virtual Machine (EVM) makes it challenging for application developers to validate and interoperate with those applications within Solidity smart contracts.
-As a result, developers are forced to perform off-chain services, which can introduce security vulnerabilities and increase the attack surface for the application.
+The lack of full native support for BLAKE2b in the Ethereum Virtual Machine (EVM) poses challenges for application developers to validate and interoperate with these applications within Solidity smart contracts.
+Consequently, developers are often forced to either adopt another hashing algorithm such as keccak-256 or sha256, both of which enjoy native support in EVM, or trust validation performed by some trusted operator.

-Efforts such as [EIP-152](https://eips.ethereum.org/EIPS/eip-152) and [Project Alchemy](https://github.com/Consensys/Project-Alchemy/tree/master/contracts/BLAKE2b) by Consensys, have attempted to provide a BLAKE2/BLAKE2b implementation.
-In the case of EIP-152, only a precompiled F compress function is provided instead of the full hash function, and Project Alchemy, which started before EIP-152, could not take advantage of the precompile functions, did not work under certain edge conditions, and is unmaintained.
+Efforts such as [EIP-152](https://eips.ethereum.org/EIPS/eip-152) and [Project Alchemy](https://github.com/Consensys/Project-Alchemy/tree/master/contracts/BLAKE2b) by Consensys have attempted to provide a BLAKE2/BLAKE2b implementation.
+However, EIP-152 only provides a precompiled F compress function instead of the full hash function, and Project Alchemy, which started before EIP-152, could not take advantage of the precompile compress function, did not pass all reference implementation test vectors, and is no longer unmaintained.

 `blake2b-solidity` aims to address these limitations by providing a high-performance, gas-efficient, and feature-complete BLAKE2b implementation in Solidity, enabling developers to leverage the benefits of BLAKE2b directly